Pierce the Veil: 2011–2013: Fearless Records and Collide with the Sky

 In order to promote the album, the band appeared on the Vans Warped Tour from June 16, 2012, to August 5, 2012, playing the event's main stage for the first time.
-They were regularly joined on stage by Kellin Quinn to perform the song King for a Day.
+They were regularly joined on stage by Kellin Quinn to perform the song "King for a Day".
 After Warped, Pierce the Veil embarked on their first headlining tour in the UK, selling out almost all of the dates.
 Their following headlining tour in the US, The Collide with the Sky tour, saw a similar success.
 They ended the year appearing at No. 33 in Rock Sound magazine's best albums of 2012 list as well as winning nine categories in the best of 2012 reader's poll conducted by Alternative Press, including Best Live Band of the Year, Album of the Year and Artist of the Year.
 On January 9, 2013, Vic Fuentes released information that he had recently been in the studio writing new songs with Tom Denney.

-On January 7, 2013, Pierce the Veil and pop-punk band All Time Low announced that they would be co-headlining the Spring Fever Tour in Spring 2013.
-Both bands toured across the United States, along with opening acts Mayday Parade and You Me at Six.
+On January 7, 2013, Pierce the Veil and All Time Low announced that they would be co-headlining the Spring Fever Tour in Spring 2013.
+Both bands toured across the United States, along with opening acts Mayday Parade and You Me at Six, an English band.
 The tour began on April 11, 2013, and ended on May 12, 2013.
 Toward the end of the tour, on May 7, 2013, the music video for Pierce the Veil's song "Bulls in the Bronx" was released.